frankhecker/gettingdatacoursera/CodeBook.md

 `write.table`, with one line per row and the values for each row separated by spaces.
 The output file can be read into R using `read.table` with `header = TRUE`.

+(Note that the data frame resulting from reading in the output file will _not_ be identical to the data frame produced by the script, due to floating point rounding if nothing else.
+There may also be other differences depending on whether the `Activity` and `Measurement` columns are treated as character strings or factors.)

 Format of the Tidy Data Set
 ---------------------------